Gibbs posteriors

 Gibbs posteriors, like Bayes posteriors, incorporate prior information and new data via an updating formula.
 However, the Gibbs posterior does not require modeling the data with a probability model as in Bayes; rather, data and parameter may be linked by a more general function, like the loss functions mentioned above.
 The Gibbs approach offers many potential benefits including robustness when the data distribution is not known and a natural avoidance of nuisance parameters, but Gibbs posteriors are not common throughout statistics literature.
 In an effort to raise awareness of Gibbs posteriors, this dissertation both develops new theoretical foundations and presents numerous examples highlighting the usefulness of Gibbs posteriors in statistical applications.

 Two new asymptotic results for Gibbs posteriors are contributed.
-The main conclusion of the first result is that Gibbs posteriors have similar asymptotic behavior to a class of statistical estimators called M-estimators in a wide range of problems.
+The main conclusion of the first result is that Gibbs posteriors have similar asymptotic behaviour to a class of statistical estimators called M-estimators in a wide range of problems.
 The main advantage of the Gibbs posterior, then, is its ability to incorporate prior information.

 There is a compact and clear explanation in Martin and Syring (2022).